Follow TV Tropes

 • Chekhov's Gunman: Sort of.
 Although she isn't mentioned specifically by name, A.B.A's existence actually is somewhat important to Asuka R. Kreutz's arcade story, as it's stated he took inspiration from her creation in order to make his clones.

-• Clingy Jealous Girl: Has a tendency to get in fights if she thinks someone's trying to take Paracelsus away from her.
-When he's finally transformed, she has him chained to her so that he can't run away.
+• Has a tendency to get into fights if she thinks someone's trying to take Paracelsus away from her.
+When he's finally transformed in a non-canon XX ending, she has him chained up so that he can't run away.

 • Companion Cube: Has an affection for keys, hence why she was so drawn to the Flament Nagel.
-To her, they symbolise a way out of the confines of Frasco and into exciting new worlds.
+To her, they symbolize a way out of the confines of Flask and into exciting new worlds.

 • The Eeyore: She constantly speaks in a very morose voice, and never really perks up for anything beyond her companion.